unsw-restech/restech-docs/docs/using_katana/index.rst

 GPU Compute
 -----------

+The most popular use of these nodes is for Tensorflow.

 - four GPU capable nodes, Tesla V100-SXM2, 32GB
-- three are dedicate
+- three are dedicated for the department that owns them
-- one is general use
+- one is general use for all researchers

 .. _Gadi: https://nci.org.au/our-systems/hpc-systems
 .. _NCI: https://nci.org.au/